High-energy neutrino deep inelastic scattering cross sections: The theoretical framework

 Up to now, we have adopted the ZM-VFN scheme with CT18 PDFs, which include $n_f=4$ parton flavors.
 One may wonder about the heavy-quark mass effects as well as the potential contribution from the third-generation quarks, especially when $\sqrt{s}\gg m_{b,t}^2$, which we will examine carefully in this subsection.

 The heavy-quark mass corrections to NC DIS at NNLO have been obtained by several groups within corresponding general-mass schemes, such as the ACOT scheme employed in the CTEQ-TEA group~\cite{Guzzi:2011ew}, the FONLL scheme by the NNPDF group~\cite{Forte:2010ta}, and the optimal TR scheme in the MSHT group~\cite{Thorne:2012az}.
-Recently, the complete mass corrections to CC DIS have been achieved up to NNLO~\cite{Gao:2017kkx}.
+For CC DIS, the asymptotic heavy-quark corrections at large momentum transfers ($Q\gg m$) to the structure functions are known up to $\mathcal{O}(\alpha_s^2)$~\cite{Blumlein:2014fqa,Blumlein:2016xcy} and even $\mathcal{O}(\alpha_s^3)$~\cite{Behring:2015roa,Behring:2016hpa}.
+Recently, the complete mass corrections to CC DIS have been achieved up to NNLO~\cite{Berger:2016inr,Gao:2017kkx}.
 The general-mass corrections to the structure functions have been implemented in the ACOT framework~\cite{Gao:2021fle}, which we will mainly rely on in this work.